Emacs Pages

-Pages about Emacs, the best editor ever.
+Pages about Emacs, the best editor platform ever.

 Some Emacs cheat sheets: